LLNL/Umpire/docs/sphinx/tutorial/introspection.rst

    :language: C++

-Once you have this, it's easy to query things like the name of the Allocator or find out the associated :class:`umpire::Platform`, which can help you decide where to operate on this data:
+Once you have this, it's easy to query things like the name of the Allocator or find out the associated :class:`camp::resources::Platform`, which can help you decide where to operate on this data:

 .. literalinclude:: ../../../examples/tutorial/tut_introspection.cpp